HiroseSadao/HiroseSadao.github.io/_pages/about.md

 Education
 ------
 - 2025-: University of Tokyo, Department of Mechano-informatics, Faculty of Engineering.
-- 2023-2025: University of Tokyo, faculty of Natural Sciences I.
+- 2023-2025: University of Tokyo, Faculty of Natural Sciences I.
 - 2020-2023: Senior high school at Komaba, University of Tsukuba, graduated as the valedictorian.

 Work experiences